apache/cassandra-java-driver/changelog/README.md

 ### 4.2.0 (in progress)

+- [bug] JAVA-2332: Destroy connection pool when a node gets removed
 - [bug] JAVA-2324: Add support for primitive shorts in mapper
 - [bug] JAVA-2325: Allow "is" prefix for boolean getters in mapped entities
 - [improvement] JAVA-2308: Add customWhereClause to `@Delete`